 Requests to view one's personnel file must be made in writing, and documentation noting the day, time, and person reviewing the file.
 Only those documents as allowed by Board Policy, collective bargaining agreements, legal directive, and state or federal regulations are maintained in the personnel file.

-Solano Community College has clearly established policies and procedures that provide for the security and confidentiality of its personnel records.
-The Human Resources staff is trained to ensure that they are knowledgeable about of these policies and procedures and utilize effective practices to ensure compliance.
+Solano Community College has clearly established policies and procedures that provide for the security and confidentiality of personnel records.

 Conclusions on Standard III.A: Human Resources